Dropshipping 101: How to Start a Dropshipping Business (2020)

 Everyone is looking to start a side hustle these days.
 In fact, according to statistics, as many as 44 million Americans have a side hustle.
 And this where dropshipping comes into the game.

-If you want to earn a decent passive income by launching your own ecommerce store but are skeptical about complexities like inventory, shipping, and keeping records, then dropshipping is the perfect option.
+If you want to earn a decent passive income by launching your own ecommerce store but are skeptical about the complexities of inventory management, shipping, and order fulfillment, then dropshipping is the perfect option.

 However, if implemented correctly, dropshipping can help you make a lot of money.

 In this ultimate guide to dropshipping, we cover everything from what it is, to how to get started, to how to run a successful dropshipping business.

 Table of Contents

 Dropshipping has been around for a while now.
 However, contrary to popular belief, it is not a get-rich-quick scheme.

 It is basically a retail fulfillment method where a store doesn’t own or maintain an inventory.
 Instead, you purchase the item from a third-party source and get it delivered to the customer.

 You don’t have to handle the product yourself or take care of the shipping process.

 One of the biggest differentiators between a regular ecommerce or a brick-and-mortar store and a dropshipping store is that the person selling the product doesn’t handle the inventory.